LaserQueue/LaserQueue/README.md

 - `-q`, `--quiet`: Start without output.
 Only applies to start.sh.
 Equivalent to >/dev/null.
 - `-b`, `--queue-backup`: Enable queue backups.
 The queue will load from the cache on start, and cache every 20 seconds.
 - `-r`, `--regen-config`: Regenerate the config.
 This is the default option if no config.json file is found in WWW
+- `-n`, `--regen-host`: Regenerate the host in the config.
+Does not affect any other config values.
 - `-s`, `--skip-install`: Does not install dependencies that are not met.
 Otherwise, you will be prompted unless you use `--install-all`.
 - `--install-all`: No short option.
 Installs all dependencies without prompting